magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Elapsed time: 0.275 sec
 ```

-Note that the same error is notified by the `reload` task in the browser as well.
+Note that the same error is notified in the browser as well.

 ## Satisfy the test

-To make the new test to pass, we now need to define the
+To make the assertion to pass, we need to define the
 `validate-shopping-quantity` validator in the
 `modern-cljs.shopping.validators` namespace.